First Steps after Diagnosis

 - highlight that you can still keep doing the things you want to do, and

-- invite people to do things with you.
+- invite people to do something with you.

 Your doctor can help you to tell your family about your diagnosis.
-You can also call the National Helpline at 1800 341 341 to talk things through.
+You can also call the National Helpline at 1800 341 341 to discuss things.

 Keeping active is important

-Contact the Alzheimer’s National Helpline 1800 341 341 to find about projects in your area.
+Contact the Alzheimer’s National Helpline at 1800 341 341 to find out about projects in your area.

 Connect with services and supports

-In many parts of Ireland, there are supports and services that can help.
+In many parts of Ireland, some supports and services can help.
 The Alzheimer Society of Ireland provides the following:

-- Dementia Advisers in a number of counties who can meet with you and talk to you about your needs.
+- Dementia Advisers in many counties can meet and discuss your needs.